Rashtriya Swayamsevak Sangh: Indian Independence movement

-Before World War II, the RSS leaders admired Adolf Hitler and Benito Mussolini.
-Golwalkar allegedly took inspiration from Adolf Hitler's ideology of racial purity.
-However, the RSS's stance changed during the war; the organization firmly supported the British war effort against Hitler and the Axis Powers.

-This prewar sympathy did not imply any antipathy towards Jews.
-The RSS leaders were supportive of the formation of Jewish State of Israel.
-Golwalkar admired the Jews for maintaining their "religion, culture and language".

 Partition

 The Partition of India affected millions of Sikhs, Hindus, and Muslims attempting to escape the violence and carnage that followed.
-During the partition, the RSS helped the Hindu refugees fleeing West Punjab; its activists also played an active role in the communal violence during Hindu-Muslim riots in North India, though this was officially not sanctioned by the leadership.
-To the RSS activists, the partition was a result of mistaken soft-line towards the Muslims, which only confirmed the natural moral weaknesses and corruptibility of the politicians.
-The RSS blamed Gandhi, Nehru and Patel for their 'naivety which resulted in the partition', and held them responsible for the mass killings and displacement of the millions of people.
+During the partition, the RSS helped the Hindu refugees fleeing West Punjab; its activists also played an active role in the communal violence during Hindu-Muslim riots in North India.
+To the RSS activists, the partition was a result of mistaken soft line towards Muslims.
+The RSS blamed Gandhi, Jawaharlal Nehru, and Vallabhbhai Patel for their "naivety which resulted in the partition".

 First ban

 The first ban on the RSS was imposed in Punjab Province (British India) on 24 January 1947 by Malik Khizar Hayat Tiwana, the premier of the ruling Unionist Party, a party that represented the interests of the landed gentry and landlords of Punjab, which included Muslims, Hindus, and Sikhs.
 Along with the RSS, the Muslim National Guard was also banned.
 The ban was lifted on 28 January 1947.